hi-wm/hi/worknotes.md

 title: Daily Worknotes
 ---

-The purpose of this document is to keep a running record of my daily activities at [Horizontal Integration](http://horizontalintegration.com)
+The purpose of this document is to keep a running record of my daily activities at [Horizontal](http://horizontalintegration.com)
 This is mostly notes related to ongoing projects

 <details>